adam-abed-abud/adam-abed-abud.github.io/index.md

 ---

 <span class="fa fa-code about-icon"></span> I work as a **Computer Engineer / Applied Physicist** at [CERN](https://home.cern/).
-I specialize in [Data Acquisition Systems](https://github.com/DUNE-DAQ/) for particle physics experiments, mainly focusing on software development, performance benchmarking of storage technologies and optimization of data intensive applications.
+I specialize in [Data Acquisition Systems](https://github.com/DUNE-DAQ/) for particle physics experiments, mainly focusing on software development and optimization of data intensive applications

 <!-- <span class="fa fa-sun-o about-icon"></span>  During the day, you can find me working on storage technologies, C++ development or performance benchmarking of applications  <br> -->
 <!-- <span class="fa fa-moon-o about-icon"></span>  During the night, I like to test, install and play with the latest technologies.
 These can range from python libraries, developing applications with Arduino/ESP32 microcontrollers, playing with linux distros or analyzing large data sets (weather, climate change, environment, etc.) using machine learning techniques. -->